pan93412/pan93412/README.en_US.md

 ## How to support me?

 Interested in supporting my contributions to OSS?
-You can donate to the following platform:
+You can donate me with the following platforms:

 - ETH: `0xEa6387e8F2B756F173563e6F8A70aDF51406DDe9`
 - PayPal and some methods are acceptable.
 [Welcome to contact me about this!][mail]